Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

     - If `Shield.ReplaceNonRespawning` is set, shield from `Shield.AttachTypes` replaces existing shields that have been broken and cannot respawn on their own.
       - `Shield.MinimumReplaceDelay` can be used to control how long after the shield has been broken (in game frames) can it be replaced.
 If not enough frames have passed, it won't be replaced.
     - If `Shield.InheritStateOnReplace` is set, shields replaced via `Shield.ReplaceOnly` inherit the current strength (relative to ShieldType `Strength`) of the previous shield and whether or not the shield was currently broken.
 Self-healing and respawn timers are always reset.
+  - `Shield.Steal `allows the attacker to recover his shield HP by using this warhead to damage a shield.
+  - `Shield.Assimilate.Rate` minimum = 0, maximum = 10.0, decides how much the attacker can recover his shield HP by a single damage.
+  - `Shield.StealTargetType` allows the attacker to get the target shield (if he does not have any shield).
+  - `Shield.StealTargetType.InitShieldHealthRate` minimum = 0, maximum = 1.0, decides the original (not settings) shield HP when he stole the shield.

 ## Animations